Terra: Hierarchical Terrain-Aware 3D Scene Graph for Task-Agnostic Outdoor Mapping: Experiments

 \subsubsection{Simulation}

 Our photorealistic simulated business campus environment was designed in the HoloOcean simulator~\cite{Potokar22icra} (Fig.~\ref{fig:holoocean_sim}).
 Experiments in the environment used a forward-facing RGB camera, depth camera, IMU, and LiDAR with parameters matching real-world sensors.
 We collected three datasets: \textbf{Dense $1/8$ Map}--multiple passes around a small parking lot covering one-eighth of the campus (375.9~m trajectory, blue in Fig.~\ref{fig:holoocean_sim}); \textbf{Sparse $1/3$ Map}--a single loop around one building covering one-third of the campus (228.0~m, green); \textbf{Sparse Full Map}--a single traversal of the entire environment (1563.6~m, orange).
+We fine-tuned a YOLOv11 model to detect terrain classes: ``sidewalk" [red], ``grass" [green], and ``asphalt" [blue].
+The dataset contained 1420 training and 406 validation image-label pairs.